Accelerate the development of the lagging top of the pectoral muscles with these 7 effective strategies, exercises and techniques!

 Suppose you completed 3 sets of bench presses on an incline bench, which consisted of 8 repetitions, and now you are going to do the second exercise.
 Which of them diversifies the load on the target muscle?
 Answer Options:

-A: The bench press in the Smith simulator, with the bench angle and load identical to the first exercise;
+A: The bench press in the Smith machine, with the bench angle and load identical to the first exercise;

 B: Dumbbell bench press with a lower bench angle in 3 sets for 10-12 reps.